 Just like a traditional course, you can expect to have a syllabus with a course calendar for due dates.
 Although you can access the course materials and participate in asynchronous discussion when it is convenient to you, you will still have deadlines and due dates.
 Be sure to adhere to the course calendar, and participate in online discussion early and often.

-Although your course content is available 24/7 and you may personally be "in-class" in the middle of the night, it is doubtful that your professor will be.
-Your professor will communicate their availability and let you know when and how often they will be online or accessible.
+Although your course content is available 24/7 and you may personally be "in-class" in the middle of the night, your professor will be available during scheduled hours.
+Typically, your professor will communicate their availability and let you know when and how often they will be online or accessible.